How to Shop Eco-Friendly Beauty, According to Sustainability Experts

 Look for Sustainable Ingredients

-Many products claim to be sustainable but these claims are often unchecked.
+Many products claim to be sustainable but these statements are often unchecked.
 To examine these claims more closely, Arnett and Piper suggest examining the ingredients.
 "Take a moment to really investigate," suggests Arnett.
 "Does this company just rely on imagery that makes you feel better?
 Like a leaf, or a farm, or a dew drop.
 Turn the package around and look at the ingredients."

 Piper agrees, adding that there are specific third-party certifications customers can rely on.
 "I would recommend looking for more of those tried-and-true certifications like the PETA bunny, the Leaping Bunny, the Fair Trade symbol, and the vegan symbol," she says.
 "Those all require a lot of monitoring, and they're also expensive for companies to acquire."